+356-2033-01-78

 Key takeaways on Malta temporary and permanent residence permit

-1. Temporary residence permits are granted to students, employers, investors, family members of Maltese citizens, and digital nomads.
+1. Malta grants temporary residence permits to employees, students, family members of Maltese citizens, digital nomads, and investors.

-2. Investors can become permanent residents through the Malta Permanent Residence Programme.
+3. Investors may obtain permanent residence from the outset through the Malta Permanent Residence Programme.

-3. Typically, temporary residence permits are valid for 1—5 years and are closely tied to the reason for obtaining them.
-A permanent residence permit is granted for life.
+4. Temporary residence permits are usually valid for 1 to 5 years and remain tied to the purpose for which they were issued.
+Permanent residence is granted indefinitely.

 Frequently asked questions